ivorscott/saas-core/core/projects/internal/team/contract.md

 ## Scenario 2

 1. Tom requests to leave Project
-   Tom makes Jerry the Maintainer
+   Tom makes Jerry the Team Leader
    Tom loses access to the project

 ## Scenario 3